 The County has commissioned an outside financial consultant, Public Financial Management ("PFM"), to conduct quarterly reviews of all assets in the Investment Pool.
-In its most recent assessment, as of June 30, 2015, PFM concluded that "the County's Investment Pool appears to provide ample liquidity, is well diversified, and is of sound credit quality."
-The most recent portfolio review can be obtained at the following website, which is not incorporated into this Official Statement by reference:
+In its most recent assessment, as of December 31, 2015, PFM concluded that "the County's Investment Pool appears to provide ample liquidity, is well diversified, and is of sound credit quality."
+The most recent portfolio review can be obtained at the following website:

-http://www.kingcounty.gov/operations/Finance/Treasury/InvestmentPool.aspx
+www.kingcounty.gov/operations/Finance/Treasury/InvestmentPool.aspx